dkdfirefly/adb/project_2/README.md

     File List
     ----
     - project_main.py - main source code
+    - mappings.txt - contains the fields taken into consideration for querying in case of infobox
     - README.md - markdown syntax file
     - README.txt - text version of README
     - transcripts/infobox.txt - includes infobox for all queries given in the project description